 Frequently Asked Questions

 After you have been nominated by your home university for an exchange at TU Darmstadt, please fill out the online application form.
-Here you can find the link to the Online Application as well as further useful information.
+Here you can find the link to the Online Application.

 Please fill out a new application.

 The deadline for sending your documents is the 30th of April for the winter semester and the 30th of November for the summer semester.

 After the deadline, all received applications will be checked.
 The Letter of Admission will be sent as soon as this process is finished, approximately around two weeks after the deadline.
 There will be enough time to apply for visa and/or student residence permits.

 The majority of lectures are taught in German.
 To have a fruitful and successful study experience, we ask our incoming ERASMUS students to have a German Level of at least A2 (CEFR).

 There is an Intensive German Language Course for all our exchange students taking place one month before the new semester starts.
 In addition, there are German Language Classes during the semester.
 They are offered by the Language Resource Center and available for all levels of German.

 The complete list of lectures can be found on TUCAN.
 Since the new course catalogue is only published shortly before the semester, you can refer to the list of lectures from the previous year for planning your Learning Agreement.
 The course catalogue can be found here.